By Traciana Graves

 — Traciana

-As someone who has lived these transitions and supported tens of thousands of high-achieving parents across the globe, I know the quiet cost of this transformation—and the immense power it holds.
-Especially for those navigating without a village, between cultures, or while rebalancing ambition and exhaustion.
+As someone who has lived through these transitions and supported countless high-achieving parents, I understand the immense power and transformation this time holds—especially for those navigating without a village or balancing ambition with exhaustion.

 Chapter One: The Baby Years